Experimental entanglement of temporal order: Discussion

-We entangled the temporal orders between two parties and experimentally showed that resulting temporal orders is indefinite.
-By violating a Bell inequality using the joint target system after the SWITCHes, we verified that the temporal orders in a quantum SWITCH cannot be described by any underlying (generalized probabilistic) theory in which the initial joint target state does not violate Bell's inequalities, the operations on the target states are local, and they have a predefined order.
-This did not require the assumption that the systems and the operations are described by quantum formalism.
-Clearly, for our demonstration to be loophole-free (as proposed in \cite{mag}), the standard Bell loopholes (fair-sampling and locality) would need to be closed.
-Further loopholes can arise related to implementation of the quantum SWITCH (for example, quantifying the number of gate uses via theory-independent techniques is an open question).
-This is a relevant line of research, that has ties to several foundational issues in quantum mechanics.
+In this work, we entangled the temporal orders between operations applied by two parties and experimentally showed that the resulting temporal order is indefinite, by violating a Bell inequality using the joint target system after the quantum-switches.
+We thus verified that the data collected by entangling temporal orders in the quantum-switches cannot be described by a class of (generalized probabilistic) theories under the assumption that the initial joint target state is Bell-local, the operations on the target states are local, and they have a pre-defined order.
+This did not require the assumption that the systems and the operations are described by the quantum formalism.
+Clearly, for our demonstration to be loophole-free (as proposed in Ref.~\cite{mag}), the standard Bell loopholes (fair-sampling and locality) would need to be closed.
+Further loopholes can arise related to the implementation of the quantum-switch.
+In fact, it is known that experimental data produced by the quantum-switch can be simulated by a causally-separable process if at least one of the operations (either $A$ or $B$) is performed two or more times.
+In relation to the experimental implementations of the quantum-switch, this is the so-called ``single-usage loophole.''
+Closing this loophole would require an operational verification that each operation in the quantum-switch is performed only once.
+For example, this could include implementation of a ``counter'' that would estimate the number of times an operation is performed, or a process tomography on time-delocalized quantum systems~\cite{Oreshkov1801.07594v1}.
+However, our experiment is immune to the single-usage loophole.
+Indeed, a multiple usage of operations in a defined causal order on either side of the Bell test cannot be simultaneously shown to be local and violate the Bell inequality for temporal order.

-All previous work involving quantum processes with indefinite temporal orders achieved their goal by superimposing the order of operations, rather than entangling them.
-The first proposal to entangle the temporal orders was made very recently \cite{mag}.
+All previous studies involving quantum processes with indefinite temporal order achieved their goal by superposing the order of operations, rather than entangling them.
+The first proposal to entangle the temporal order was made only recently~\cite{mag}.
 Here we show that the basis of this theoretical concept is in fact experimentally accessible.
 Moreover, we exploit this resource as a new means to validate indefinite causal structures.
-Techniques to characterize these structures are becoming increasingly relevant, as it is known that these processes can lead to linear advantages in query complexity and exponential advantages in quantum communication tasks \cite{PhysRevA.88.022318, PhysRevLett.113.250402,PhysRevA.92.052326, PhysRevLett.117.100502}.
+Techniques to characterize these structures are becoming increasingly relevant, as it is known that these processes can lead to logarithmic~\cite{MartinRenner:2021} advantages in query complexity, and exponential advantages in quantum communication tasks~\cite{PhysRevA.88.022318, PhysRevLett.113.250402,PhysRevA.92.052326, PhysRevLett.117.100502}.